biocorecrg/PhD_course_containers_2024/_sources/singularity.rst.txt

 * `Apptainer Singularity <https://github.com/apptainer/singularity>`__
 * `Sylabs Singularity <https://sylabs.io/singularity/>`__

 They "forked" in 2021.
-So far they share most of the codebase, but eventually this could be different, and software might have different functionality.
+So far, they share most of the codebase, but eventually, this could be different, and the software might have different functionality.

-The former is already "End Of Life" and its development continues named as `Apptainer <http://apptainer.org/>`_, under the support of the Linux Foundation.
+The former is already "End Of Life," but its development continues under the name `Apptainer` http://apptainer.org/>`_, with the support of the Linux Foundation.

 Container registries
 ====================

-Container images, normally different versions of them, are stored in container repositories.
+Container images, typically different versions, are stored in container repositories.

-These repositories can be browser or discovered within, normally public, container registries.
+These repositories can be browsed or discovered within normally public container registries.

 Docker Hub
 ----------

-It is the first and most popular public container registry (which provides also private repositories).
+It is the first and most popular public container registry (which also provides private repositories).

 * `Docker Hub <https://hub.docker.com>`__